Atlantean figures: Toltec influence

 Tula, the ancient Toltec capital, collapsed in the 12th century, before the Aztecs established their own city-states.
 The Aztec people originally migrated from Aztlan across the central highlands before they reached the valley of Mexico, where they established Tenochtitlan.
 During their migration, they passed through the ruins of Tula.

 The Aztecs regarded their predecessors, the Toltecs, as great warriors.
 The Toltecs conquered nearby peoples and then were paid tribute at Tula.
 Similar to the Toltecs, the Aztecs utilized tribute-towns to pay maize and other goods to Tenochtitlan.
 Toltecayotl, which translates in Nahuatl to "to have a Toltec heart", was a term that indicated greatness, displaying the Aztecs' reverence of the Toltecs.
-According to Richard Townsend,"[Toltecayotl] was to excel, to be worthy, to possess extraordinary qualities in the manner of the ancients."Therefore, by imitating Toltec Atlantean figures, the Aztecs associated themselves with the fearless warriors of an ancient nation regarded as great and powerful.
+According to Richard Townsend,"[Toltecayotl] was to excel, to be worthy, to possess extraordinary qualities in the manner of the ancients."The Toltec Empire was a former warrior nation whom the Aztec admired and revered.
+The purposeful similarities between the Toltec and Aztec figures is done to draw association between the two empires and bring legitimacy to the Aztec rule through association with their nobility and culture.
+The Aztecs viewed the Toltecs as the epitome of aesthetic sensibility, military prowess, and political success.
+The Aztec figures symbolized the ideal of a noble warrior through consciously imitating the Toltec atlantean figures and drawing an association between Aztec warriors and the powerful, fearless Toltec warriors.
+As well, by demonstrating a ruler's connection to the Toltec lineage, it substantiated and legitimized their authority, reminding the Aztec they are descendants of the noble, royal line of the Toltecs, acting as cosmic confirmation for their rule.

 The Atlantean figures of Tenochtitlan were not the only sculptures that showed resemblance to the sculpture of Tula.
 Aztec standard-bearer statues, seating figures with flagpoles, are very similar to those found in Tula.
 Furthermore, the Aztecs created chacmools, reclining figures used for rituals, based on those that they encountered in Tula.